elixir-crawly/crawly/docs/README.md

-sends all requests to the `Crawly.RequestsStorage` process, responsible for pre-processing requests and storing them for the future execution, all items are being sent to `Crawly.DataStorage` process, which is responsible for pre-processing item and storing it on disk.
+sends all requests to the `Crawly.RequestsStorage` process, responsible for pre-processing requests and storing them for the future execution, all items are being sent to `Crawly.DataStorage` process, which is responsible for pre-processing items and storing them on disk.

 For now only one Storage backend is supported (writing on disc).
 But